-Therefore, output of $\convu$ also exhibits a low-rank structure.
+Therefore, the output of $\convu$ is also low-rank.
 Such a low-rank structure reflects correlation among output channels, indicating channel redundancy in outputs when $r < N$.
-Based on the observation, we further allow $\convu$ to compute only a subset of output channels, therefore reducing memory footprints of intermediate representations while still preserving necessary information in activations.
+Based on the observation, we further allow $\convu$ to compute only a subset of output channels, therefore reducing memory footprints of activations while still preserving necessary information.
 Typically, given input to $\convu$ with $r$ input channels, \method{} only computes $r$ output channels.
 During implementation, we replace the select $\bm{u}_i$ with its subset $\bm{u}_i(1:r)$ when computing output features from $\convu$.
 For simplicity, we will still use $\bm{u}_i$ in the rest of the paper to denote the subset $\bm{u}_i(1:r)$.
 The unselected channels are cached in $\hat{\bm{u}}_i$, and are used in model aggregation.